rrott/rrott.com/source/blog/2016-04-06-why-should-I-use-gpg-with-git.html.markdown

 Here is my <a href="https://keybase.io/rrott" target="_blank" rel="noopener noreferrer">GPG key</a> to contact me securelly ;)

 ---
 "I hope you enjoyed this article.
-Please have a good day!!"
+Please have a good day!!" (c)